-You can bring your own toys, clothes and other things with you to your new home.
+You can bring your own clothes, toothbrush and other things with you to your new home.
 Your carers will make sure you have a safe place to put them or will look after anything special for you.

-Your carers are given money from the fostering service to make sure you are well looked after.
-They will buy you new clothes and things when you need them and give you regular pocket money.
+Your carers are given money from the Children's Service to make sure you are well looked after.
+They will help you buy new clothes and things when you need them and give you regular pocket money.
 They will also help you save up.